 “Don’t diss weather shamanism.
 It’s a highly skilled art.
 Nobody wields a thunderbolt like the Lord of Hosts.
-Nowadays the work is more about calming the waters than blowing up a storm.
-But he still wears the medal of his most famous campaign with pride.
+Nowadays he prefers to play cricket, but he still wears the medal of his most famous campaign with pride.

 “Yahweh likes to keep his hand in and so he has set up thunderbolt hurling contests for visiting OTs (‘Old Thunderers’ as Orpheus calls the ‘Brethren of the Skies’, to their amusement).
 Of course Yahweh always wins, much to the annoyance of JZ.”

 “Jupiter-Zeus, to give him his full Greco-Roman title.
 He still wins at the Olympic Games, but never quite gets the gold in Britannia’s Heaven.
 Being semi-retired, Yahweh has now delegated smiting duties to Britannia who in turn is training up her new Sea Lords: Francis Drake, Robert Blake and of course Horatio Nelson.